-Service retirement benefits of 1/55th of final average salary for each year of service credit is available to tiers 1 and 2 members upon reaching age 60 and to tier 3 members upon reaching age 62.
-Service retirement benefits of 1/60th of final average salary for each year of service credit is available to tier 4 members upon reaching age 62 and tier 5 members upon reaching age 65.
 Early retirement benefits are available to tiers 1 and 2 members before reaching age 60, tiers 3 and 4 before age 62 with 25 or more years of service credit and tier 5 with 30 or more years of service credit before age 65.
 Benefits are reduced by a fraction of a percent for each month that a member retires prior to the age at which a member can receive full early retirement benefits in accordance with their respective tier.
 Tier 1 members can receive an unreduced benefit from age 55 to age 60 if they have at least 25 years of service.
 Deferred retirement is available to members who have at least 10 years of service credit and have not reached the service retirement age for the respective tier.

-PERS members were required to contribute 7.34% of their annual covered salary for the years ended June 30, 2018.
+PERS members were required to contribute 7.50% and 7.34% of their annual covered salary for the years ended June 30, 2019 and 2018, respectively.
 The State makes employer contributions on behalf of the Organization.
 The State's pension contribution is based on an actuarially determined amount which includes the employer portion of the normal cost and an amortization of the unfunded accrued liability.
-The State's contribution for the Organization was \$1,909,793 for 2018.
+The State's contribution for the Organization was \$2,349,194 and \$1,909,793 for 2019 and 2018, respectively.